britco/stonewall/README.md

 ## Setup with Backbone & Rivets

 Stonewall works really well with a Rivets & Backbone setup.
-If you want to use Stonewall in this setup, first set up rules on the Backbone model's **validation** property:
+If you want to use Stonewall in this setup, first set up some rules on a Backbone model's **validation** property:

 	UserModel = Backbone.Model.extend({
 		validation: {